udaparts/socketpro/stream_sql/README.md

 2. After creating such a library, you can load it at runtime by calling the method SocketProAdapter.ServerSide.CSocketProServer.DllManager.AddALibrary in C#.
 You can do so for all other development environments similarly.

 3. There are three reusable SocketPro server plugins available for you to study at this time.
 	- uodbc: Async ODBC plugin to support SQL-stream processing.
+The precompiled library is located at the directory ../socketpro/bin/
 	- usqlite: Async SQLite plugin to support SQL-stream processing.
 Its pre-compiled plugin is free to the public.
 The precompiled library is located at the directory ../socketpro/bin/free_services/sqlite
 	- umysql: MySQL/MariaDB plugin to support SQL-stream processing.
-Its pre-compiled plugin is free to the public.
-The precompiled library is located at the directory ../socketpro/bin/free_services/mm_middle
+The precompiled library is located at the directory ../socketpro/bin/

 4. There are two reusable database plugins for you to study at this time.
 	- mysql: A MySQL (8.0.11 or later) server plugin to support SQL-stream processing.
 Its pre-compiled plugin is free to the public.
 The precompiled library is located at the directory ../socketpro/bin/free_services/mysql8_0_11